-The 200-mile spectacular Cowes Classic 2018 Offshore Powerboat Race sets off from Cowes on Sunday, 25th August 2019.
+The 200-mile spectacular Cowes Classic 2020 Offshore Powerboat Race sets off from Cowes on Sunday, 29th August 2020, returning for it's 60th Anniversary.
 This classic race has long been recognised as one of powerboating's toughest challenges with around 20 boats expected at the start-line.
 If the conditions are calm, the winner could complete the course in under three hours!

 At the time, powerboat racing was a perfect fit with America's affluent profile.
 It was spectacular, and offered upwardly mobile enthusiasts an opportunity to compete on level terms with their old-money counterparts.
 At the London Boat Show in January 1961, Sir Max proposed that a similar race should be staged in England between Cowes and Torbay.

 The concept gripped the public's imagination, and there was huge interest and television coverage when the contestants set off from the Royal Yacht Squadron at 10 am on August 27th.
 Among the 27 boats roaring up the Solent was Huntsman No. 8, owned by the holiday-camp entrepreneur Billy Butlin and skippered by the former test pilot Peter Twiss.

 Seven hours and 17 minutes later,Thunderbolt, a Christina-hull craft driven by the former saloon-car racer Tommy Sopwith, crossed the line in first place, having travelled at an average 25mph throughout.

 They were a racy crowd, the 1960s powerboating set.
 In 1962, Sir Max Aitken competed personally, and the following year the amateur steeplechase jockey Bill Shand-Kydd finished second.
 But the most intriguing of those early contestants was Shand-Kydd's brother-in-law, Lord Lucan, who attempted to win the race three times.